Fios-Quest/YouTube-Scripts/src/fun/favourite-dumpster-fire.md

 I'm not going to reiterate Gary's work, it's great, go watch it, but all the weirdness Gary talks about stems from Type errors.

-TypeScript provides a type system for JavaScript so it prevents you from making those kinds of mistakes...
+TypeScript provides a type system for JavaScript so it prevents you from making those kinds of mistakes.

-...or at least it still lets you make those mistakes, but now it warns you about them first.
+Here is the final bit of code from Gary's talk, TypeScript correctly points out that this code is nonesense.

+It still lets you run it, but... hey... it warned us, that's an improvement

-And if that was all that was wrong with JavaScript that would be fine.
+And if that was all that was wrong with JavaScript, TypeScript would be fine.

 ## Three Dogs

 Here I've got three dogs.

-`Object.create()` lets me make new dogs based on the old dogs.
+`Object.create()` lets me make new dogs based on old dogs.

-Right now, all the dogs names are Fido, so lets update two of them.
+Right now, all the dogs are named "Fido", so lets update the first two.

 Surprise!

 Ok, this isn't a problem you're likely to run into very often.

-The giveaway is if we check that each Dog has a name.
+The giveaway is when we ask each dog if it has a name.

 Dog's one and two do, but dog three does not.

-JavaScript is a prototype based language.
+TypeScript is JavaScript, and JavaScript is a prototype based language.

 Because dog3 was created from dog2, it doesn't get its own name.

 It actually doesn't get its own anything.

 Instead, dog3 references dog2, and anything you try to do with it that it doesn't know how to do it asks dog2 how to do